t-Soft Update of Target Network for Deep Reinforcement Learning: Simulations

-Basic network architecture, which is implemented by PyTorch~\citep{paszke2017automatic}, has $L$ fully connected layers with $N$ neurons with layer normalization~\citep{ba2016layer} and Swish activation function~\citep{ramachandran2017swish,elfwing2018sigmoid}.
-Using this network architecture, the actor-critic algorithm with the adaptive eligibility traces~\citep{kobayashi2020adaptive} and the student-t policy~\citep{kobayashi2019student} is implemented.
-Therefore, the state value function $V$ in the critic requires the target network.
-Note that this method has the hyperparameters $(\lambda_\mathrm{max}^1, \lambda_\mathrm{max}^2, \kappa)$.
+Basic network architecture, which is implemented by PyTorch~\citep{paszke2017automatic}, has $L$ fully connected intermediate layers with $N$ neurons with layer normalization~\citep{ba2016layer} and Swish activation function~\citep{ramachandran2017swish,elfwing2018sigmoid}.
+Using this network architecture, the value function $\theta$ and the policy $\eta$ for the actor-critic algorithm (see details in the next section and~\ref{app:actor_critic}) are implemented.

-To stably learn the tasks, the latest regularization techniques are also combined: PPO~\citep{schulman2017proximal} with a clipping value $\epsilon$; the policy entropy regularization based on SAC~\citep{haarnoja2018soft} with a regularization weight $\beta_{DE}$; and the TD regularization~\citep{parisi2019td} with a regularization weight $\beta_{TD}$.
-In addition, a robust SGD, i.e., LaProp~\citep{ziyin2020laprop} with t-momentum~\citep{ilboudo2020tadam} and d-AmsGrad~\citep{kobayashi2020towards}, is employed with their default parameters except the learning rate.
+In the simulations, $L=5$ and $N=100$ are set empirically.
+These values are determined to ensure the sufficient ability for function approximation while avoiding overfitting.
+The previous work~\citep{kobayashi2020proximal} indicated that these values could enable the agent to learn all the given tasks.

-Table~\ref{tab:sim_parameter} summarizes the common hyperparameters to be used in the simulations.
-Note that the learning rate is set higher than the value in the literature~\citep{kobayashi2020adaptive} in order to confirm the benefit of learning stabilization by the target network.
-Three different conditions are compared throughout the simulations.
-Their hyperparameters for the target network, $(\tau, \nu)$, is summarized below. \begin{enumerate} \item $(1.0, \mathrm{inf})$ as no target network \item $(0.3, \mathrm{inf})$ as the conventional soft update \item $(0.3, 1.0)$ as the proposed t-soft update \end{enumerate} Note that the scale of $\tau$ is dependent on the learning method.
+For optimization of the above neural networks by SGD, a robust optimizer (i.e., a combination of LaProp~\citep{ziyin2020laprop}, t-momentum~\citep{ilboudo2020tadam}, and d-AmsGrad~\citep{kobayashi2020towards}) is employed with their default parameters except the learning rate $\alpha$.
+Thanks to this optimizer, the effects of noisy learning signals caused by bootstrap leaning like DRL can be reduced without numerous data.
+Note that since the wrong updates cannot be removed perfectly even by this optimizer, following the main network at the constant speed (i.e., by the hard and soft updates) may deteriorate learning performance.